AresValley/Artemis-DB/static/486/description.md

-VDEW is a 5-tone selcall mode defined by the Vereinigung Deutscher Elektrizitaetswerke in Germany.
+VARA HF is a sound-card mode used to exchange traffic (Mostly Winlink traffic) on the HF bands